bevy-cheatbook/bevy-cheatbook/src/assets/hot-reload.md

 ## Shaders

 Bevy also supports hot-reloading for shaders.
 You can edit your custom shader code and see the changes immediately.

-This only works if you are loading your shaders through the bevy asset system (via the [`AssetServer`][bevy::AssetServer]).
+This works for any shader loaded from a file path, such as shaders specified in your Materials definitions, or shaders [loaded][cb::assetserver] via the [`AssetServer`][bevy::AssetServer].

-Shader code that does not come from asset files, such as if you include it as a static string in your source code, cannot be hot-reloaded.
+Shader code that does not come from asset files, such as if you include it as a static string in your source code, cannot be hot-reloaded (for obvious reasons).